sukhbir-singh/blockchain-based-voting-system/README.md

 **Remember:** Change contract deployed id from all html files on start of project.

-*Remember to change deployed id from all html files on start of project.*
+**Remember to change deployed id in blockchain.js file on start of project and keep connected to internet.**

 ## References